zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 The decision blocks letters correspond to the questions of the certificates configuration questionnaire.
 :::

-1. If you have an existing certificate (see Question A), you can import it to the planned key storage z/OS keyring or file based keystore/truststore.
+1. If you have an existing certificate already imported to the planned key storage - a z/OS keyring or file based keystore/truststore, you can move directly to the certificates configuration in zowe.yaml.

 :::note
-Before importing your certificates, check the next questions to make sure that their format, type and properties correspond to the required protection and acceptability, according to the planned deployment environment (DEV, TEST, PROD).
+Before configuring your certificates for Zowe, check the next questions to make sure that their format, type and properties correspond to the required protection and acceptability, according to the planned deployment environment (DEV, TEST, PROD).
 For example, you should not use self-signed certificates for production environments.
 :::